 A new research study found a link between epidurals, fevers, and complications during birth that could increase the risk of a birth injury for the baby.

-The study found that women who receive an epidural have a higher increased risk for developing a fever during the labor.
-When a mother suffers from a fever during labor, the baby’s chance of having problems such as complication with breathing, poor muscle tone and seizures increase.
+The study found that women who receive an epidural have a higher increased risk of developing a fever during labor.
+When a mother suffers from a fever during labor, the baby’s chance of having problems such as complications with breathing, poor muscle tone, and seizures increase.
 These problems often lead to a birth injury.

 Data showed that over 19 percent of the women who participated in the study and received an epidural developed a fever that increased beyond 100.4 degrees F. Only 2.4 percent of women who did not receive an epidural had a similarly high fever.